 Modifications and Termination of Alimony Payments

 It is important to establish stipulations for modifications and termination of alimony payments before the divorce is final.
 Stipulations are often established for changes in either spouse’s financial situation.
 If the paying spouse loses their job, becomes seriously ill, disabled, or injured, or if their own living expenses have increased due to unforeseen circumstances, they can petition the court to reduce their payment amount.

 The spouse receiving the alimony payments can also request an increase in the amount of money received if they experience the same life situations mentioned above.
 They may also be subject to forfeiture of their alimony in the event that they remarry or incur a financial windfall from an inheritance, career advancement, or other life event.
 These stipulations are usually outlined in detail in the divorce decree and alimony agreement.

 Seeking the Counsel and Representation of an Alimony Lawyer

 Alimony payments are important issues for both the recipient and the spouse making the payments.
 Divorce can become emotionally heated, and former lovers in marriage can become vicious enemies during divorce proceedings.
 An experienced divorce lawyer can ensure that your legal rights are protected, and your best interests are served.

 Philadelphia Divorce Lawyers at Freedman & Lorry, P.C.
 Provide Alimony Counsel and Representation

 The Philadelphia divorce lawyers at Freedman & Lorry, P.C. provide counseling and representation in all matters of divorce and alimony.
-Call us at 888-999-1962 or contact us online to schedule a consultation today.
+Call us at 888-999-1962 or contact us online to schedule a free consultation today.
 Our offices are conveniently located in Philadelphia, Cherry Hill, New Jersey, and Pinehurst, North Carolina, allowing us to serve clients throughout the area.